Graph limits and hereditary properties: Introduction

 \section{Introduction}

-We use standard concepts from the theory of graph limits, see \eg{} \cite{LSz,BCLSVi,BCLSVii,SJ209}.
-In particular, we use the notation of \cite{SJ209}.
-Thus, $\cU$ is the set of all unlabelled graphs (all our graphs are finite and simple), and this is embedded (as a countable, discrete, dense, open) subset of a compact metric space $\bcu$; the complement $\cuoo\=\bcu\setminus\cU$ is the set of graph limits, which thus itself is a compact metric space.
-The topology can be described by the homomorphism or subgraph numbers $t(F,G)$ or the related induced subgraph numbers $\tind(F,G)$, which both extend from graphs $G$ to general $G\in\cuoo$ (see the references above for definitions, and note that $F$ always is a graph, which we regard as fixed): A sequence of graphs $(G_n)$ converges to a graph limit $\gG$ $\iff$ $|G_n|\to\infty$ and $t(F,G_n)\to t(F,\gG)$ for every graph $F$ $\iff$ $|G_n|\to\infty$ and $\tind(F,G_n)\to \tind(F,\gG)$ for every graph $F$.
-Moreover, a graph limit $\gG$ is uniquely determined by the numbers $t(F,\gG)$ (or $\tind(F,\gG)$) for $F\in\cU$.
+We use standard concepts from the theory of graph limits, see \eg{} \cite{LSz,BCLSVi,BCLSVii,SJ209} and the recent book by \citet{Lovasz}.
+(We use here mainly the notation of \cite{SJ209}.) $\cU$ is the set of all unlabelled graphs (all our graphs are finite and simple), and this is embedded (as a countable, discrete, dense, open) subset of a compact metric space $\bcu$; the complement $\cuoo\=\bcu\setminus\cU$ is the set of graph limits, which thus itself is a compact metric space.
+If $F$ and $G$ are graphs, then the \emph{homomorphism} or \emph{subgraph number} $t(F,G)$ is the probability that a uniformly random mapping $\gf$ of the vertex set $V(F)$ into $V(G)$ is a graph homomorphism, \ie, $u \sim v \implies \gf(u)\sim\gf(v)$ for $u,v\in V(F)$; similarly, the \emph{induced subgraph number} $\tind(F,G)$ is (when $|F|\le |G|$) the probability that a uniformly random injective mapping $V(F)\to V(G)$ is a graph isomorphism onto an induced subgraph, \ie, $u \sim v \iff \gf(u)\sim\gf(v)$, The subgraph numbers $t(F,G)$ and the induced subgraph numbers $\tind(F,G)$ extend from graphs $G\in\cU$ to general $G\in\cuq$ by continuity (see the references above for details, and note that $F$ always is a graph, which we regard as fixed).
+Moreover, the topology of $\cuq$ can be described by these numbers $t(F,G)$ or $\tind(F,G)$, and a sequence of graphs $(G_n)$ converges to a graph limit $\gG$ $\iff$ $|G_n|\to\infty$ and $t(F,G_n)\to t(F,\gG)$ for every graph $F$ $\iff$ $|G_n|\to\infty$ and $\tind(F,G_n)\to \tind(F,\gG)$ for every graph $F$.
+Furthermore, a graph limit $\gG$ is uniquely determined by the numbers $t(F,\gG)$ (or $\tind(F,\gG)$) for $F\in\cU$.

 A \emph{graph class} is a subset of the set $\cU$ of unlabelled graphs, \ie, a class of graphs closed under isomorphisms.
 Similarly, a \emph{graph property} is a property of graphs that does not distinguish between isomorphic graphs; there is an obvious 1--1 correspondence between graph classes and graph properties and we will not distinguish between a graph property and the corresponding class.
 A graph class or property $\cP$ is \emph{hereditary} if whenever a graph $G$ has the property $\cP$, then every induced subgraph of $G$ also has $\cP$; this can be written